Manifold Gaussian Variational Bayes on the Precision Matrix: Experiments

-From a theoretical perspective, if $\S$ is the covariance matrix of the joint distribution of the eight variates (case (i)), by the properties of the Gaussian distribution, blocks e.g. in case (iv) and diagonal entries should match the corresponding elements in $\S$.
-It is however not surprising to observe that the elements in the sub-matrices e.g. in cases (ii) and (iv) deviate from those $\S$.
-Indeed, the results refer to independent optimizations of alternative models (over the same dataset) that are not granted to converge at the same maximum (and thus distribution).
+From a theoretical perspective, if $\S$ is the covariance matrix of the joint Gaussian distribution of the variates (case (i)), estimates of the block-diagonal entries (or main diagonal) should match the corresponding elements in $\S$.
+However, the elements in the sub-matrices, e.g., in cases (ii) and (iv), deviate from those $\S$, case (i).
+Indeed, the results refer to independent optimizations of alternative models (over the same dataset) that are not granted to converge at the same LB maximum (and thus variational Gaussian).
 Across the covariance structures (i) to (iv) the optimal variational parameters correspond to different multivariate distributions, that independently maximize the lower bound, and that are not constrained to be related to each other.
-This is indeed confirmed by the differences in the maximized Lower bound $\bar{\LB{\theta^\star}}$ in Table \ref{tab:istanbul_mu} and in the different levels at which the curves in Figure \ref{fig:istanbul_elbo} are observed to converge.
-Thus the blocks in the covariance matrix under case (iv) do not match the entries in $\S$.
-In this light, the ML estimates' variances in the third panel of Table \ref{tab:istanbul_cov} can be compared to those of case (i), but are misleading for the other cases, as the covariance matrix of the asymptotic (Gaussian) distribution of the ML estimator is implicitly full.
+This is indeed confirmed by the differences in the maximized Lower bound $\LB\br{\bz^\star}$ in Table \ref{tab:istanbul_mu}, and in the different levels at which the curves in Figure \ref{fig:istanbul_elbo} are observed to converge.
+In this light, the ML estimates' variances in Table \ref{tab:istanbul_cov_2} can be compared to those of case (i), but are misleading for the other cases, as the covariance matrix of the asymptotic (Gaussian) distribution of the ML estimator is implicitly a full matrix.

 \FloatBarrier